Fortified milk powder improves nutrition of school children

 The essence of malnutrition treatment is to provide nutrients that are inadequate in the normal diet.
-This has led to a practice of providing ample amounts of many nutrients irrespective of local context and needs, as reflected in the composition of most food aid products.
-This untargeted approach increases costs, which create barriers to greater treatment coverage.
-For acute childhood malnutrition in the context of poor societies in sub-Saharan Africa without catastrophic drought or war, the missing nutrients are essential amino acids and micronutrients.
-This project aims better to match treatment with dietary deficiencies by combining powdered milk and micronutrients into a fortified milk powder (FMP) and tests its efficacy in both severe and moderate acute malnutrition in children.
+This has led to a practice of providing ample amounts of nutrients irrespective of local context and needs, as reflected in the composition of most food aid products.
+This untargeted approach increases costs, which creates barriers to greater treatment coverage.
+For school children in impoverished areas in sub-Saharan Africa, the missing nutrients are essential amino acids and micronutrients.
+This project aims better to match dietary deficiencies by combining powdered milk and micronutrients into a ready-to-use school meal and tests its efficacy relative to school attendance and retention.

 Project period: 2024 - 2025